Sahussavat/fish-wish/README.md

 ## Setup

-After forking the project, use the following command.
+After forking the project, use the following command:

 ```bash
 git clone https://github.com/Sahussavat/fish-wish.git
 ```

-Use this command in cloned project folder
+Use this command in cloned project folder:

 ```bash
 npm install